elastic/e2e-testing/QUICKSTART.md

 ## Working on existing test suite

 We hope you enjoyed the `Test specification with Gherkin` introduction.
 If you find any gap, please no doubt in contributing it or opening an issue.
 Let's continue with our example, but this time let's work on an existing test suite.

+Let's walk through a quick example to see how to start working with the e2e-testing framework, working on an existing test suite:

 ### Step 1 - Get familiar with the struct representing the test suite